Artists of the Week:

 and at the door on the night of the show.
 Doors open at 7pm

-Join the party, where they'll perform their most powerful anti-war songs, their bawdiest drinking tunes, their most haunting ballads, their most hilarious social commentary, and their most joyous seasonal celebrations.
+Join the party, where they'll perform our most powerful anti-war songs, their bawdiest drinking tunes, their most haunting ballads, their most hilarious social commentary, and their most joyous seasonal celebrations.
 They will share favorites from the last ten years as well as debut three of their latest pieces, including an arrangement of Ray Charles’ “Mess Around.”
 Plus they have some surprises up their sleeves!
 Learn more at www.kaiasing.com

 My Dolly & Me Tea Party